 Machine condition monitoring based on oil analysis is widely practiced by power plants, including those that are powered by nuclear energy, coal-fired steam, combined cycle gas turbines, medium and low-speed diesel, windmills, and geothermal energy.
 All of these plants have critical turbines, pumps, bearings, fans, compressors, gears, and hydraulic systems.
 Failure of critical equipment may not only cause a plant to shut down but do so at a great cost.

 Download our latest solutions document for portable power gen sets:

-Many power plants have on-site oil analysis capability although more frequently, power companies have a central lab servicing multiple plants.
-Many power plants chose to send their samples to commercial oil analysis labs that are likely to be using Spectro Scientific instruments.
+Many power plants have on-site oil analysis capabilities.
+More frequently, however, power companies have a central lab servicing multiple plants.
+Many power plants choose to send their samples to commercial oil analysis labs that likely use Spectro Scientific instruments.

-In the special case of liquid-fired gas turbines, the Spectroil M/F is used to measure fuel contaminants such as alkali metals (Na, K and Li) and other deleterious metals (V and Pb), the presence of which can lead to turbine blade corrosion and greatly shortened service life.
+In the special case of liquid-fired gas turbines, the Spectroil M/F is used to measure fuel contaminants such as alkali metals (Na, K, and Li) and other deleterious metals (V and Pb), the presence of which can lead to turbine blade corrosion and a greatly shortened service life.

 For more information about oil industry analysis, contact us.